Russian LNG industry

 LNG Plants

-• medium-tonnage plant “Gazprom LNG Portovaya” (port of shipment - Portovaya).
+• Medium-tonnage plant “Gazprom LNG Portovaya” (port of shipment - Portovaya).
+As of June 2025 it is idle.

-• medium-tonnage plant “Cryogaz-Vysotsk” (port of shipment - Vysotsk)
+• Medium-tonnage plant “Cryogaz-Vysotsk” (port of shipment - Vysotsk).
+As of June 2025 it is idle.

 LNG Loadings